Joe Phillips: Comic books

 Upon his return to the United States, he worked on the comic book series Southern Knights.
 His first major comic book job was penciling eight issues of the comic book Speed Racer for NOW Comics, starting in 1988.
 In 1989 he took over penciling interiors and covers for DC Comics' Mister Miracle with issue #7, continuing until the series ended in 1991.
 He then penciled two issues of Wonder Woman, filling in between retiring artist George Pérez and new regular artist Jill Thompson, and went on to produce art for DC and Marvel Comics titles including Justice League of America, Silver Surfer, X-Men, Legion of Super-Heroes, The Incredible Hulk, and Lobo.

-Phillips was one of the founding members of Gai-Jin Studios, a comic book studio whose past members include artists such as Adam Hughes and Brian Stelfreeze.
+Phillips was one of the founding members of Gaijin Studios, a well-regarded comic book studio whose roster included artists such as Adam Hughes, Dave Johnson, Cully Hamner, Jason Pearson, and Brian Stelfreeze.
 In late 1992, Phillips penciled a story arc featuring the Legion of Super-Heroes character Timber Wolf, written and inked by Al Gordon.
 In 1996 he created a new comic book character, Heretic, published by Dark Horse Comics.
 Other later work included Captain America, Wolverine, Green Lantern, and Superboy.
 In 2008, Phillips worked on the Doctor Who comic book.